merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : Made couple of flow charts & UML Diagrams.
 Explored Some more Github Apps.

 **Thoughts** : UML Diagrams gives prespective to your thoughts.

+## Day 23 : January 28, 2020

+**Today's Progress** :
++ Fixed Bugs in CursAR.
++ Built New UI Schema for CursAR.
++ Created Material for SIH.
++ Studied about GPG Keys.

+**Thoughts** : Competiton for CursAR is increasing Day by Day.
+We have to done something, really quick.